 Documentation as a deliverable: the not-so-hard way

-Every developer is responsible for delivering documentation at some point during or after the development process.
 Sometimes, writing these documents is a hard, difficult and boring task, especially for developers, but everyone has personal notes about the project spread across different files or applications.
 Why not generate a deliverable document from all of this?

 There are several tools to create documentation during the development process, but these tools have some drawbacks that make this process very tedious; just to mention a few: